asierFernandezP/CS_BABY_BIOME/strain_analysis_sp4_oct_2022.md

-# Strainphlan 4.0 analysis Lifelines NEXT
+# Strainphlan 4.0 analysis

 Adapted from Biobakery (StrainPhlAn 4.0). https://github.com/biobakery/MetaPhlAn/wiki/StrainPhlAn-4

-Authors: Trishla Sinha, Ranko Gascesa,
+Authors: Trishla Sinha
 Description: The script shows how strain profiling was performed using Strainphlan 4 for all maternal and infant samples post QC, for all species.
 Languages: Bash and R.